OpenShift Security Context Constraints

 So when you change, you can open the door to a bad actor.
 Today’s application varies considerably a few times daily for an agile stack.
 We have unit and security tests and other safety tests that can reduce mistakes, but no matter how much preparation you do, there is a chance of a breach whenever there is a change.

-So, we have environmental changes that affect security and some alarming technical challenges to how containers run as default, such as running as root by default and with an alarming amount of capabilities and privileges.
+So, environmental changes affect security and some alarming technical challenges to how containers run as default, such as running as root by default and with a disturbing amount of capabilities and privileges.
 The following image displays attack vectors that are linked explicitly to containers.

 container attack vectors